AdventOfCode2022-Massey/advent-of-code-2022/README.md

 # Advent Of Code 2022: Tutorial Solutions in Rust
 Copyright (c) 2022 Benjamin and Bart Massey

-Herein lie Rust solutions to days one through six of the 2022 [Advent of Code](http://adventofcode.com).
-The solutions stopped when the fun stopped, namely when I got stuck on a hard-to-find bug.
+Herein lie Rust solutions to days one through seven of the 2022 [Advent of Code](http://adventofcode.com).
+The solutions stopped when the fun stopped, namely when Bart got stuck on a hard-to-find bug which took forever to fix.

 We were working mostly in pair-programming mode, with one of us taking the lead on each problem.
 Occasionally, we worked